yousafchao/Manim-Dynamics/README.md

 # Manim-Dynamics
+It's my first Project for this area, so u could see it as the recording of Code Study!!!

 A Manim-powered library for animating attractors and phase portraits of classic dynamical systems (e.g., Lorenz, Rössler), built as a learning-first toolkit with applications in neuroscience and anesthesia research.